 Once at the summit of the ridge above the final cliff system, it’s an easy ascent up that final 800ft to Griffith Peak summit!

-Once on the summit, descend the main trail to the Junction at the base of Griffith Peak, take a right and continue to descend via the South Climb trail back to the South Climb Trailhead parking lot at the base of Cathedral Rock where you began the circuit…hopefully less than 11 hours ago!!
-See the Griffith Peak page for the main trail route between the South Climb parking lot and Griffith Peak summit.
+Once on the Griffith Peak summit, descend the main trail to the Junction at the base of Griffith Peak, take a right and continue to descend via the South Climb Trail back to the South Climb Trailhead parking area at the base of Cathedral Rock where you began the circuit…hopefully less than 11 hours ago!!
+See the Griffith Peak page for the main trail route between the South Climb Trailhead and Griffith Peak summit.